ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 The client sends a list of *KeyShare* values, a value consisting of a named (EC)DH group and an ephemeral public value.
 If the server accepts it must respond with one of the proposed groups and its own public value.
-If the server does not support any of the given key shares then it will respond with `HelloRetryRequest` and the client may try again with a different configuration or abort.
+If the server does not support any of the given key shares the client may try again with a different configuration or abort.

 **Authentication:** The Diffie-Hellman parameters itself aren't signed anymore, authentication will be a tad more explicit in TLS v1.3.
 The server sends a